redhat-scholars/istio-tutorial/readme.md

 #### Blacklist

-We'll create a blacklist making the customer service blacklist to the preferences service.
-Requests from the customer service to the preferences service will return a 403 Forbidden HTTP error code.
+We'll create a blacklist making the customer service blacklist to the preference service.
+Requests from the customer service to the preference service will return a 403 Forbidden HTTP error code.

 ```
 istioctl create -f istiofiles/acl-blacklist.yml -n tutorial
 ```

 ```
-curl $(minishift openshift service customer --url)
+curl customer-tutorial.$(minishift ip).nip.io
 C100 *403 Forbidden *
 ```